 Taken together, they fall into one of three categories: set transaction fees assessed by the card brands, universal fees every merchant pays, and situational fees that vary based on specific conditions.

 The first thing you need to understand when it comes to merchant account fees is that there are three main categories they fall under: tiered, interchange, and flat pricing.
 If you’re currently on flat pricing, then some of the individual fees we’ll be talking about won’t be relevant, but they’re good to know in case you decide to switch to interchange (more on why businesses do that in a bit).

 Flat pricing is exactly what it sounds like.
 You pay one flat fee for all transactions.
 This usually hovers between 1.75% – 3% and includes a per transaction fee.
 For example, our flat pricing rate is 1.99% + $0.20 per transaction.
 This percent + per transaction fee is the standard in flat pricing.

 Interchange pricing is the most granular approach to pricing.
-Every cardmember association charges different processing fees depending on the card and manner it which it was run, so instead of bundling them together into a flat rate, interchange pricing just charges based on the card type & a small fee called the discount rate on top of that.
+Every cardmember association charges different processing fees depending on the card and manner in which it was run, so instead of bundling them together into a flat rate, interchange pricing just charges based on the card type and a small fee called the discount rate on top of that.